Konyaz/rest_assured_dip/README.md

 ## Api automation testing for https://reqres.in/

-#### *Quick project example with infrastructure: Api tests with Allure report, and push notifications to Telegram*
+#### *Project example with infrastructure: Api tests with Allure report, and push notifications to Telegram*

 ### Technology Stack